leahgarrett/leahgarrett/README.md

 -->

 ## Favourite local Melbourne meetups
-These meetup are all super welcoming and supportive.
+These meetups are all super welcoming and supportive.
 Listed in no particular order:

 Women Coders Melbourne <br />
 https://www.meetup.com/women-coders/